 Look for Opportunities to Get Active, Wherever You Are

 You know that physical activity can help you live a longer, healthier life.
 But did you know you don’t need to join a gym or use costly equipment to be physically active?
-No matter where you live, work, or go to school, you can find ways to move more and sit less throughout your day.
-In addition to helping your health, you might have fun without spending a lot of money.
+No matter where you live you can find ways to move more and sit less throughout your day.
+In addition to helping your health you might even have some fun and without spending a lot of money.

 Moving more and sitting less can reduce your risk for many serious conditions, including heart disease, diabetes,, and certain kinds of cancer.
 Some studies suggest that physical activity can have mental benefits as well, helping to relieve depression and maintain thinking abilities as you age.
 Healthful physical activity includes exercise as well as many everyday activities, such as doing active chores around the house, yard work, or walking the dog.